Current FINTRAC Approach to Canada MSB Physical Address and Compliance Substance

 Edgar Mironov

-Legalaes is a Canadian legal and regulatory advisory business supporting fintech, payments, and digital asset founders with international licensing, compliance, operational setup, and the ongoing maintenance of regulated structures.
-Our approach is to structure each project so that it is not only compliant from a regulatory standpoint, but also a credible and competitive product in the market.
+Legalaes is a Canadian legal and regulatory advisory firm supporting fintech, payments, and digital asset founders with international licensing, compliance, operational setup, and the ongoing maintenance of regulated structures.
+Our approach focuses not only on helping businesses become compliant, but also on building structures that are practical, credible, and operationally sustainable.

 Regulatory and licensing expertise

-We support clients with licensing strategy, regulatory analysis, application handling, and day-to-day compliance matters across Canada and other jurisdictions.
-This gives founders the opportunity to work with a team that not only understands the approval process, but also the obligations that follow, which have to be managed efficiently.
+We support clients with licensing strategy, regulatory analysis, registration handling, and day-to-day compliance matters across Canada and other jurisdictions.
+This allows founders to work with a team that not only understands the approval process, but also the obligations that follow, which have to be managed efficiently.

 One-stop operational setup